alttch/eva3/doc/auth.rst

 Combined ACLs
 =============

-As API keys are used as user ACLs, a user can have more than one API keys assigned locally or with :doc:`Active Directory<msad>` groups.
+As API keys are used as user ACLs, a user can have more than one API key assigned locally or with :doc:`Active Directory<msad>` groups.

 If more than one key (so more than one ACL) is assigned: